If you're considering a GLP-1 medication, you've probably seen warnings about pancreatitis. It's one of the most talked-about concerns in this...

 Should I get my lipase levels checked regularly while on a GLP-1?

 Routine lipase screening isn't standard practice for all GLP-1 patients.
-However, your provider may recommend baseline testing and follow-up labs if you have risk factors.
+But your provider may recommend baseline testing and follow-up labs if you have risk factors.
 Always report any unusual abdominal pain so your provider can order testing when appropriate.

 Let's Make This Happen